clokep/clokep.github.io/content/articles/new-position-in-cyber-security.rst

 writing protocol parsers for both standard protocols and malware.

 So far, I've been greatly enjoying my new position.
-There's been a renewed focus on technical work, while being in a position to greatly influence both SRTONGARM and Percipient Networks.
+There's been a renewed focus on technical work, while being in a position to greatly influence both STRONGARM and Percipient Networks.
 My average day involves many more activities now, including technical work: reverse engineering, reviewing/writing code, or reading RFCs; as well as other work: mentoring [#]_, user support, writing